Temporary Modular Emergency Department

 Our temporary Emergency Department (ED) solution consists of purpose-built modular units constructed from the ground up, with each module designed on the footprint of a standard 40-foot ISO shipping container for ease of movement.
 The modules can be joined together onsite in hours to create a compliant, modern and instantly operational Emergency Department (ED).

-The modular Emergency Department (ED) features a purpose-built HVAC system that delivers HEPA-filtered air in a positive pressure environment.
-A bespoke reticulated reverse osmosis system is fitted which complies with the new AS/NZS 4187:2014 standard for water quality.
-The unit can easily interface with current hospital IT and tracking systems and features an in-built Nurse/Emergency Call system.
-An Uninterrupted Power Supply (UPS) system linked to designated power outlets and lights guarantees capability in the unlikely event the hospitals power and back up contingencies fail.
+The modular Emergency Department (ED) features a purpose-built HVAC system that delivers HEPA-filtered air throughout the unit.
+It includes a bespoke reticulated reverse osmosis system that provides high-quality water throughout the facility.
+The ED unit can easily interface with current hospital IT and tracking systems and features an in-built Nurse/Emergency Call system.
+An Uninterrupted Power Supply (UPS) system linked to designated power outlets and lights guarantees capability in the unlikely event the hospital’s power and backup contingencies fail.

 Two modules make one single temporary modular Emergency Department (ED).
 Each module has external measurements of 12.192m long, 2.438m wide and 3.1m high.
 The two modules located together have a footprint of 12.192m long and 4.876m wide.
 Multiple modules can be joined together and dependent on availability, existing floorplans can be reconfigured to meet demand.